ChrisHammond/chrishammond_astro/src/content/post/2008/about-chris-hammond.md

 updateDate: 2025-01-03T11:30:10
 image: ~/assets/images/ChrisHammond.jpg
 tags: [ 'About' ]
-excerpt: "Meet Chris Hammond, a software professional from St. Louis with expertise in DNN and open source platforms.
-Connect at ChrisHammond.com and explore his GitHub contributions."
+excerpt: "Chris Hammond, a tech professional from St. Louis, MO, specializes in Software Development and Product Management.
+Discover his passion for hobbies and open source contributions."

 url: /2008/about-chris-hammond  # Use the generated URL with year
 ---